djangocon/2021.djangocon.us/README.md

 $ cd 2019.djangocon.us
 ```

-Verify that you are on the master branch
+Verify that you are on the develop branch

 ```bash
 $ git branch